-The consular officer will review your waiver application.
-If the officer believes the waiver should be granted, he or she will make a favorable recommendation and forward the case to the CBP’s Admissibility Review Office (ARO) in Herndon, Virginia, for a final decision.
-(NOTE: The waiver application is not forwarded at all to the ARO if the consular officer determines the waiver request should be denied.)
+Assuming you are otherwise eligible for the visa, but for the inadmissibility bar, the consular officer ought to at least consider your waiver request.
+If the officer believes the waiver should be granted, he or she will make a favorable recommendation and forward the case to the CBP’s Admissibility Review Office for a final decision.
+If the officer does not recommend the waiver, the applicant may request review by the Department of State.
+(NOTE: The waiver application is not forwarded to the CBP’s ARO if the consular officer or Department of State determines the waiver request should be denied.)

 If the ARO grants the waiver, the U.S. Consulate then decides whether to actually issue the nonimmigrant visa.
 Even when the 212(d)(3) waiver is granted, the U.S. Consulate may deny the visa for other reasons, e.g. the B-1/B-2 applicant failed to overcome the presumption of immigrant intent under INA 214(b).
-Therefore, a waiver grant doesn’t guarantee you will receive the nonimmigrant visa to enter the U.S.
+A waiver grant facilitates but does not guarantee the issuance of the visa.

 Waiver application at the U.S. Port of Entry

 Applicants who are visa-exempt (e.g. most Canadian citizens), are citizens of a Visa Waiver Program (VWP) country and have authorization under ESTA, or who already have appropriate travel documents, must file the 212(d)(3)(A)(ii) waiver with the CBP.
 Either way, the ARO adjudicates the waiver request.